Inventory Tracking Guide

 Inventory turnover represents how many times inventory is sold and then replaced in a specific time period.
 Understanding each of your product’s average inventory turnover rate — and how it fluctuates at different times — is a critical measure of how well your products are selling vs. how much capital you have tied up in inventory.

 A high inventory turnover rate indicates health, in that your product is selling well.
 If anything, you’ll need to order more product faster to account for and capture the demand.
 Low inventory turnover on the other hand means your product is not selling quickly enough (and potentially incurring high warehousing costs, becoming obsolete, and prolonging your ROI).

 Inventory turnover also involves keeping a close pulse on each SKU across all locations and sales channels so you replenish inventory in a timely manner.
 Being able to set reorder notification points (or the unit count or threshold at which you need to order more stock) is critical to set up, and easy to automate through fulfilment platforms like ShipBob.

 Tracking inventory from your supplier

 Not all of your products will be at your warehouse (or in your home or office).
-A good amount may be stored with your supplier or even en route to you or your fulfillment warehouse or distribution center.
+A good amount may be stored with your supplier or even en route to you or your fulfilment warehouse or distribution centre.